Search Results for: decodable text

 How to Explain Multisensory Instruction to Families

-When you’re the parent of a child with a diagnosis like dyslexia can be overwhelming.
-Relief over finally having answers and a plan for helping your child can swiftly turn to a feeling of being unprepared.
-Parents find themselves faced with an abundance of new information, unfamiliar terms in both legalese and “teacherese” and overwhelming…
+When you’re the parent of a child with a diagnosis like dyslexia, everything can feel overwhelming.
+Relief over finally having answers and a plan for helping your child can swiftly turn into a feeling of being unprepared.
+Parents often find themselves faced with an abundance of new information, unfamiliar terms in both legalese and “teacherese”…

 | |

-8 Websites to Find Summer Reading Ideas For Struggling Readers
+8 Websites With Summer Reading Ideas For Struggling Readers

-In a typical summer, I might be writing to you about the dangers of the “summer slide”.
+With summer break quickly approaching, it’s time to take a look at the dangers of the “summer slide”.
 The summer slide is a term used to describe the learning loss that occurs during the summer vacation.
-Struggling students are particularly at risk for losing ground in their quest to become a fluent reader.
+Struggling students are particularly at risk of losing ground in their quest to become fluent readers.
 The statistics are…

 Apps for Older Struggling Readers and Writers